Luen/scholar/README.md

 The JSON can then be used, for example, by uploading the data to a publicly accessible server via Secure Copy (SCP) or rsync, which serves the JSON data via a Flask application.

-## TO DO

-[] Load in previous json if available and get DOI and Short DOI from there if available.

 ## Installation

 ### Prerequisites